 Buying the BenchMade Serrated Nimravus Knife will come in handy in the field.
 This is a fixed blade knife with a unique tip that will perform well on any adventure.
 A reliable knife is the most important piece of equipment to have during trip to the wild.
 There is almost no task that a good knife does not make possible, or at least easier.
 Having a good knife not just a convenience, but a necessity.

-Benchmade has a collection of quality blades that will impress everyone who knows the importance of having a good knife.
+Benchmade has a collection of quality survival blades that will impress everyone who knows the importance of having a good knife.
 Here is what makes the Nimravus stand out.
-It has a four and a half inch blade and is just a tick under nine and a half inches long overall.
+It has a four and a half inch blade and is just a tick under nine and a half inches overall length.
 This makes it the perfect size for an all around utility knife.

-Main Criteria for Choosing your Best Survival Knife
+Main Criteria for Choosing your Favourite Survival Knife

-There is no one right knife, everyone has their own liking for a knife depending on the need and the skills.
+There is no one right knife with the right blade, everyone has their own liking for a knife depending on the need and the skills.
 These are one of the top survival knives out there that are bound to be an asset for any human being; because disaster can strike at any time and it’s no wonder every survivor had a handy knife.

 - A non-slip comfortable handle is a must have a good survival knife.
 The handle does not need to have beauty but it needs to be of a comfortable shape and size that you can easily hold in your hand and the handled designed in a way that it is easy to maintain your grip on it.
 Handles made with checkered Kraton make a really nice grip even under wet conditions.
 A few other features a good knife handle can have includes a lanyard hole, a small bulge on the end of knife to keep it from slipping down your hand, a finger guard between the blade and the handle, particularly on the side of the edge is extremely helpful.

-- Generally speaking the best survival knives are quite fat as compared other kinds of knives but the thicker blades mean that the knife can stand resistant to a lot more wear and tear and rough usage.
-A good knife usually has a thickness of somewhere between 5/32 and ¼ inches.
+- Generally speaking the best survival knives are quite fat as compared other kinds of knives but the thicker blades mean that the knife can stand resistant to a lot more wear and tear and hard use.
+A good bushcraft knife usually has a thickness of somewhere between 5/32 and ¼ inches.

-- Another important quality to look out for in a survival knife is the length of the blade.
+- Another important quality to look out for in a survival knife is the blade length.
 Between four to six inches is the recommended length for a good knife’s blade.
 Blades that smaller than this or even larger, will not have the same kind of versatility but blade length again depends a lot of personal choice.

 - A final criterion when choosing a survival knife is seeing how easy or hard it is to hone and sharpen the knife.
-Looking into the kind of steel the knife is made from and the shape and design of the edge; whether the style of grind is flat, hollow or compound is a good place to start.
+Looking into the kind of steel the knife is made from and the shape and knife design of the edge; whether the style of grind is flat, hollow or compound is a good place to start.
 The ultimate choice for survival knife’s steel would be the kind that is not too hard so as to make it brittle or to make it tiresome to sharpen out in the field, but sufficiently hard enough to keep a lasting edge on it.
-Considering the edge’s profile is also very important, for example hollow ground blades are amazingly sharp but they are incredibly difficult to sharpen and hone in a forest, while on the other hand a compound grind can hold a reasonable edge and be sharpened much easily on the go.
+Considering the edge’s profile is also very important, for example hollow ground blades have an amazingly sharp edge, but they are not easy to sharpen and hone in a forest, while on the other hand a compound grind can hold a reasonable edge and be sharpens easily on the go.

 These are some of the most important criteria to keep an eye out for when looking to buy a survival knife.
-In the end though, the choice of the blade, the handle and the steel comes down to your preferences, your needs and your skills.
+In the end though, the choice of the blade designs, the handle and the steel blade comes down to your preferences, your needs and your skills.